deepakmalpani/ToDo-App/README.md

 # ToDo-App
-Basic Todo-App made using Node.js, Express.js and MongoDB
+Basic Todo-App made using Node.js, Express.js and MongoDB that has GET,POST and DELETE routes